How rideshare is keeping you safe during the coronavirus pandemic

 - Sneeze and cough into tissues or your elbow and dispose of tissues outside of the car.

-- Wear a surgical mask if you're arriving from the airport.
+- Wear a surgical mask if you're arriving from the airport or travelling in Victoria or NSW.

 - Drivers should assess themselves before their shift and not drive if they're feeling unwell.